When should I arrive?

 Can I take pictures?

 Photography, video and audio recording are prohibited in the concert hall or in any other space where a performance or rehearsal is taking place.
-Cameras may only be used with prior approval by the artist and the Nashville Symphony's Communications team, and photographers must be positioned in pre-approved locations within the venue.
+Cameras may only be used with prior approval by the artist and the Nashville Symphony's Communications office, and photographers must be positioned in pre-approved locations within the venue.

 More Helpful Info